christiankiesewetter/esp32_facemask_detector/README.md

 models on.
 Additionaly I really wanted to re-learn C++ and therefore chose to start the whole project on the ESP-IDF platform using PlatformIO.

+## What it does
+The ESP32 inbuilt LED will be on until you put a facemask on.

 ## Folder Structure
 <code>cpp</code> contains the source files for the esp32cam inference.
 <code>python</code> contains the source files I used for the python training.